Become a fan of h2g2

 Some years later, William Tappendon took up the marketing and manufacture of crisps and is credited with taking crisps out of the restaurant and into the grocery shop.
 In 1895, Tappendon first made his crisps in the kitchen, but due to demand turned his barn into the world's first potato-crisp factory.
 Tappendon sold his crisps to local grocers in Cleveland, Ohio, and crisps were on the move.

 By the mid-1920s, crisps were turning into big business in the United States.
 In the early years, they were sold in paper bags from large bins in the grocery stores.
 The crisps at the bottom of the bin weren't usually very crispy at all by the time the grocer sold them, a problem solved by the next great innovation.
 In 1926, Laura Scudder, who worked in her family's crisp business, hit on the idea of selling the crisps in sealed bags.
 Scudder had her staff iron waxed-paper sheets into the shape of a bag and, ingeniously, iron-seal the top of the bags when full.
-Now we really do have a packet of crisps.
+The packet of crisps was born.

 The first British potato crisps were manufactured by a man called Carter in 1913.
 He reputedly discovered them in France, not the US, but they weren't available to the masses until Smiths Potato Crisps Company Ltd formed in 1920.
 Smiths was another family business.
 Mrs Smith washed, cut and fried the potatoes in the couple's North London garage.
 Frank Smith packaged them in greaseproof paper bags.
 The crisps were then sold from his pony and trap around London.
 He would also include a twist of salt3 for flavouring.
 Crisps were so popular that within a year, the couple had to move to larger premises and employ 12 staff members.